saumyap24/aws-solutions-architect-associate-notes/Aurora/aurora.md

 ---
 - Combines the speed and availability of high-end databases with the simplicity and cost-effectiveness of open source databases
 - Aurora can run either MySQL or Postgres compatible engines
-- Aurora  MYSQL is <u> 5x better performance </u> than traditional MySQL
+- Aurora  MYSQL is <ins> 5x better performance </ins> than traditional MySQL
-- Aurora Postgres is <u>3x better performance </u> than traditional Postgres
+- Aurora Postgres is <ins>3x better performance </ins> than traditional Postgres
 - 1/10th costs of other solutions offering similar performance and availability

 ---